 Early Origins of the Brekke family

-Another 115 words (8 lines of text) are included under the topic Early Brekke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brekke research.
+Another 58 words (4 lines of text) are included under the topic Early Brekke History in all our PDF Extended History products and printed products wherever possible.

 Brekke Spelling Variations

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Brekke include Brakenhofer, Brackenhoffer, Brachenhofer, Brachenhoffer, Brakkenhofer, Brakkenhoffer, Brackenho, Braeckenhofer, Braeckenhoffer, Brachenhofer, Braechenhoffer, Braekkenhofer, Braekkenhoffer, Breckenhofer, Breckenhoffer, Brechenhofer, Brechenhoffer, Brekkenhofer, Brekkenhoffer and many more.